Well, it’s January 1st, 2017, and time to start a New Year’s Resolution!

 - I’ll update the list each week to reflect what order I’m doing each item.
 Currently, there is no set order for the list because of my unpredictable schedule as a college student.

 - A reflective blog post must be written and posted no later than Monday evening of the week after completing the item from the list for each and every week.
-In total, there will be 53 blog posts (if I did my calendar math right).

 - Obvious exceptions to completing an item from the list or writing a blog post on time: Family or medical emergencies.